barra1212/pixelphoto/README.md

 #### Content
 - All photos are sourced from a license-free, free of charge stock photography website - [Free stock photos · Pexels](https://www.pexels.com/)

-- Any pther information is fictional
+- All other information is fictional

 #### Media
 - The Pixel Photo logo is designed by the developer Barry Cunningham